lerenos/astro-ph-cf/README.md

 For sharing state between components, [Astro's Nano stores](https://docs.astro.build/en/recipes/sharing-state-islands/#why-nano-stores) is a good solution.

-When things get a little more complex, I like to use Alpine or Vue.
+When things get a little more complex, I like to use Vue or Alpine.

-But if you're more a React person, of course you can use it, but I would advise you to check other interesting solutions before starting here:
+But if you're more a React person, of course you can use this template, but I would advise you to also check other interesting solutions before starting here:
 - [Fresh/Deno](https://fresh.deno.dev/)
 - Next.js/Vercel

-If you're going to add some framework integration, always watchout the size of the bundle these things add to your cleint-side result, so it doesn't hurt the performance.
-(React is notorious for this.)
+If you're going to add some framework integration, always watch the size of the bundle these things add to your cleint-side result, so it doesn't hurt the performance.
+(React is notorious for this downside.)

 ## Tailwind Component Libraries
 Why reinvent the wheel?